 bubble cat run happy tree bird snow flake person orange yellow mother

-A watch-only HD wallet is a the same as a normal HD wallet except that it can’t spend coins, only store them.
-Watch only wallets are perfect for users who want a wallet to receive new coins easily but don’t want to spend regularly from that wallet, similar to a savings account.
+A watch-only HD wallet is the same as a normal HD wallet except that it can’t spend coins, only store them.
+Watch-only wallets are perfect for users who want a wallet to receive new coins easily but don’t want to spend regularly from that wallet, similar to a savings account.

 The seed (and associated private keys) are stored offline or under heavy encryption, while the extended public key is used in the online watch-only wallet.